threeplanetssoftware/apple_cloud_notes_parser/README.md

 4. Enter the repository's directory.
 5. Use bundler to install the required gems.
 6. Run the program (see Usage section)!

+## Tests

+As of August 2024, tests have been added using [RSpec](https://rspec.info/).
+This test suite is not finished and has been in progress for a while, but in order to maintain consistent output with a few key additions, some tests are needed sooner than all tests.
+Because a lot of the test data is inherently sensitive, coming from large Apple Notes backups that contain PII, the tests have been structured to [accept symlinks](spec/data/README.md) and skip tests that require data which is not shareable.
+While this means that not everyone can benefit from the full test suite, I felt it better to have some data available for tests for PRs rather than keep all of them private.
+To the extent that data can be extracted and committed into the repo, outside of full backups, that is the preference.

+By default, running `rake test` will skip any tests that are fairly "expensive", primarily in terms of disk IO.
+If you want to run just the expensive tests, use `rake test_expensive`.
+If you want to run everything, use `rake test_all`.

 ## FAQ